Medicaid and Long-Term Care: The Effects of Penalizing Strategic Asset Transfers

-Medicaid provides a critical source of insurance against the rising costs of long-term care, and individuals may strategically offload assets (typically to children) to meet the means-tested eligibility requirement.
-Yet, evidence on such behaviors is limited.
-In this paper, we quantify the extent of strategic transfers using variation in the penalty for improper transfers induced by the Deficit Reduction Act of 2005.
-We estimate difference-in-differences models based on the hypothesis that only individuals with high levels of self-reported nursing home risk (high risk) will alter transfers because of the Act.
-We find that over a two-year horizon, high risk individuals reduced transfers to children on the extensive margin by 10 percent and that the average total amount of transfers decreased by $1,700.
-We do not find any evidence that people adjusted real estate holdings in response to the DRA.
-We also conduct a triple-differences analysis to examine various forms of heterogeneity.
-We find that the reduction in transfers comes from high risk individuals who are less financially literate, suggesting that more financially sophisticated households either have other mechanisms to shield assets or are not sensitive to Medicaid eligibility.
+Medicaid provides a critical source of insurance for long-term care, and individuals may strategically offload assets (typically to children) to meet the means-tested eligibility requirement.
+In this paper, we quantify the extent of such behavior using variation in the penalty for improper parent-to-child transfers induced by the Deficit Reduction Act of 2005.
+We estimate difference-in-differences models based on the hypothesis that only individuals with high levels of nursing home risk (high risk) will alter transfers because of the Act.
+We find that over a two-year horizon, high risk individuals reduced transfers to children on the extensive margin by 11 percent and that the average total amount of transfers decreased by $4,860.
+The results hold only for coupled respondents.
+We also conduct a triple-differences analysis to examine heterogeneity with financial literacy and find that even those with a low level of financial literacy responded to the penalty.

 Keywords: social insurance, Medicaid, long-term care, intergenerational transfers, financial literacy